lsuxrstudio/xrstudioguides/switchboard/README.md

 - If unreal crashes on render node try running the unreal project project on the the node and not through switchboard.

+- When you've acceidently removed files after adding them and before sumitting themn.
+Revert.
+Sometimes you can't in the GUI.
+Send files to a  numbered changelist using P4V.
+Rt.
+Click send to change listed.
+Then open up terminal and use `p4 revert -c 10 //...`.See: https://portal.perforce.com/s/article/3453.

 #### Resources

 [In-Camera VFX Quick Start](https://docs.unrealengine.com/5.0/en-US/in-camera-vfx-quick-start-for-unreal-engine/)